-For a detailed analysis of a 3D object often particular views (auxiliary views) with planes in edge view or lines in point view really reveal the spatial situation.
+For a detailed analysis of a 3D object particular views (auxiliary views) with planes in edge view or lines in point view really can reveal the spatial situation.
 Such views often are the key to the solution of a 3D problem.
 In my opinion these particular views make the sublime art of Descriptive Geometry.
-Students learn only in the subject Descriptive Geometry what conditions can be fullfilled in particular views and how they can be specified.
+Only in Descriptive Geometry courses the students learn what conditions can be simultaneously fullfilled in particular views and how such views can be specified.

-The following example (Fig. 3, cf. [11]) shall demonstrate the advantage of particular views:
+The following example (Fig. 5, cf. [11]) shall demonstrate the advantage of particular views: